Student Organization Privileges and Responsibilities

 MID YEAR AND YEAR END REPORTS

 All clubs are required to complete a Mid Year Report (in December) and a Year End Report (in April) to be filed electronically through EngageXU with the Office of Student Involvement.
 These reports are built to capture information from student organizations related to their operations, progress on goals for the year, learning outcomes for club leaders, and feedback for the Office of Student Involvement.
 Reports must be completed by the current (or outgoing) president.
 Reports from any other club member or advisor will not be accepted.

 The reports include Excel templates to be completed and uploaded within in the report.

 ENGAGEXU CLUB PROFILE UPDATES

-Throughout the year, if your primary club officers (President, Vice President or Treasurer) or your advisor changes, you should update your club's EngageXU profile with the new information to reflect the most up-to-date contacts.
+Throughout the year, if your primary club officers (President, Vice President or Treasurer) or your advisor changes, you should update your club's EngageXU page with the new information to reflect the most up-to-date contacts.

-In the spring, every club will be contacted to formally reactivate for the next academic year and will be asked to review your club's EngageXU profile and make any edits or updates to the group before the reactivation deadline.
-Officers within your EngageXU group can make these updates by logging into the group's profile and clicking the "Settings" tab on the bottom left bar.
+In the spring, every club will be contacted to formally reactivate for the next academic year and will be asked to review your club's EngageXU page and make any edits or updates to the group before the reactivation deadline.
+Officers within your EngageXU group can make these updates by logging into the system and going to the officers section making updates.

-If you are a new officer for your club but do not have access as an Administrator for your group's OrgSync profile, please contact the Office of Student Involvement to give you access.
+If you are a new officer for your club but do not have access as an Administrator for your group's EngageXU page, please contact the Office of Student Involvement to give you access.

 ADVISOR AGREEMENT FORM

 All club advisors are asked to complete an Advisor Agreement Form.
 This form exists as an agreement between the advisor and the club but also between the advisor and the Office of Student Involvement.

 These forms are annually renewed by existing advisors each spring as a part of the formal reactivation process; however, the form should also be resubmitted any time your club changes advisors.
 The form submitted online by the advisor, should also be digitally approved by the Club President.

 SGA BUDGET ALLOCATION REQUESTS